 - Provide official transcripts showing all previous undergraduate, graduate, and professional work with grades and degrees.
-If you are still working towards your degree at the time of application, you will be required to send in your transcripts twice: once to SOPHAS at the time of application and a second time to our Graduate Admissions Office once your undergraduate degree is conferred by your current institution.
+If you are still working towards your degree at the time of application, you will be required to send in your transcripts twice: once to SOPHAS at the time of application and a second time to our Graduate Admissions Office once your graduate degree is conferred by your current institution.

 - A note for International Students: SOPHAS only accepts WES-evaluated transcripts.
 However, the University of Iowa does NOT accept WES evaluated transcripts.
 Therefore, you MUST send a separate official transcript to University of Iowa Office of International Graduate Admissions.
 Please click here for the address

 - GRE scores are not required for the Fall 2021 application session due to the COVID-19 pandemic.

 - International Applicants must provide TOEFL or IELTS scores.

 - Provide Three (3) Letters of Reference.
 These letters are submitted by your letter writers through SOPHAS.
 We recommend letters of reference from your academic experiences, but we also accept professional references.

 - Provide your master’s thesis.
 Applicants who did not complete a thesis should submit a sample of scholarly writing.